leetmdgus/JongManBook/README.md

 # JongManBook
-jongmanbook - the algorithms book study
+jongmanbook - the algorithms study